dkmehrmann/-deprecated-dkmehrmann.github.io/_posts/2019-12-05-thinking-about-donations.md

 This demonstrates that - social or ontological arguments notwithstanding - the expected value of voting in the US election is almost always significant enough to justify the costs, at least through an altruistic lens.

 Through a completely self-interested utility framework, the argument gets a bit tougher.
 That $1000, instead of being multiplied by all the people in the US, is only applied to you.
-This makes it puzzling to some why anybody votes in the first place, if the expected self-interested utility is so low.
+This makes it puzzling to some why anybody votes in the first place, because the expected self-interested utility is so low that it can't possibly be worth the time and effort.
 Edlin, Gelman, and Kaplan [argued in 2007](https://www.nber.org/papers/w13562.pdf) in favor of myriad other reasons, including social pressure, that help explain through a utility framework why people vote.
 I find these arguments quite convincing, and they also explain why people turn out to elections with much smaller stakes than the US Presidential election.

 ## Translating to Donations